jack-champagne/jackchampagne.com/content/posts/2020-06-16-birthday-recently.md

 * I want to continue my python code-academy course (or find a different service)
 * I want to continue learning c and c++

+( 6-25-2020 )
+* I want to give myself more time
+* I want to be the best that I can be.
+* I want to get right out of bed and wake up earlier (8am)

 I want a lot of things in life.
 And it always seems like there's just not enought time.
 One small thing at a time though, and I know it will get done.
 I know it will.

 This could have a ton of tags but because of the nature of this list, I think I am going to keep it with only these.